-- E130 Introduction to Music Learning (2 cr.)

-- E303 Violin/Viola Pedagogy (2 cr.)
+- E130 Introduction to Music Learning (2 cr.) - E459 Instrumental Pedagogy (2 cr.)

-- E306 Cello Pedagogy (2 cr.)

-- E459 Instrumental Pedagogy (2 cr.)

 Remaining electives to be chosen from undergraduate courses for music majors.
 Secondary performance study allowed on an instrument/voice other than one's major.
 Secondary piano (P100) allowed only after completion of the keyboard proficiency.